Chan Hao-ching

-Tennis career

-2013
+Personal life

+She is the younger sister of fellow professional tennis player and former world No. 1 in women's doubles, Latisha Chan, formerly known as Chan Yung-jan.

+Career

+2013: Shenzhen Open doubles title

-At the beginning of the season, Chan won the Shenzhen Open with her sister Chan Yung-jan, beating Irina Buryachok and Valeria Solovieva in straight sets.
+At the beginning of the season, Chan won the Shenzhen Open with her sister Chan Yung-jan, beating Irina Buryachok and Valeriya Solovyeva in straight sets.
 She reached the quarterfinals of the Indian Wells Open with Janette Husárová, falling to Ekaterina Makarova and Elena Vesnina.
 At the Portugal Open, she won her second title of the year with Kristina Mladenovic, defeating Darija Jurak and Katalin Marosi in straight sets.
 Chan reached the second round of the French Open with Darija Jurak.
 She then suffered first round losses at both Wimbledon and the US Open, and also reached the finals of the Southern California Open with Janette Husárová and the Pan Pacific Open with Liezel Huber.
 She finished 2013 ranked 26th.

-2014
+2014: Wimbledon mixed doubles final

-At Wimbledon, Chan reached the finals of the mixed-doubles draw with Max Mirnyi to reach her first Grand Slam final.
-Along the way, they defeated the defending champions Daniel Nestor and Kristina Mladenovic in straight sets.
-However, the pair lost the final to Nenad Zimonjić and Samantha Stosur, also in straight sets.
+At Wimbledon, Chan reached the final of the mixed doubles with Max Mirnyi to reach her first Grand Slam tournament final.
+They lost to Nenad Zimonjić and Samantha Stosur, also in straight sets.

-2015: First Premier-5 title and Major quarterfinal
+2015: First Premier-5 title and Grand Slam quarterfinal

 Early in the year, Chan won the title at the Thailand Open with her sister, defeating Shuko Aoyama and Tamarine Tanasugarn in three sets.

-They won their fourth WTA doubles title together at the Western & Southern Open, and by doing so, had the second largest number of WTA Tour doubles titles for a pair of sisters in WTA history following only Serena and Venus Williams.
+They won their fourth Tour doubles title together at the Cincinnati Open, and by doing so, had the second largest number of WTA Tour doubles titles for a pair of sisters in WTA history following only Serena and Venus Williams.
 Cincinnati represented their biggest title yet and their first at the Premier-5 level.
 Next, they won another title at the Japan Women's Open in Tokyo.

 The Chans reached two other finals, at the Pan Pacific Open, losing to Garbiñe Muguruza and Carla Suárez Navarro, and the China Open, losing to the No. 1 pairing of Martina Hingis and Sania Mirza.
-Hao-Ching and Yung-Jan became the third all-sister pairing to qualify for the WTA Finals after Manuela Maleeva and Katerina Maleeva in 1986 and the Williams sisters in 2009.
+Hao-ching and Yung-jan became the third all-sister pairing to qualify for the WTA Finals after Manuela Maleeva and Katerina Maleeva in 1986 and the Williams sisters in 2009.
 They reached the semifinals, losing again to Hingis and Mirza.
 It was Chan's first appearance at the tournament.
 She finished 2015 ranked 12th, her best year-end ranking so far.